Harry908/JobWise/.github/chatmodes/mobile-developer.chatmode.md

 1. **Analyze Request:** Carefully analyze the UI/UX requirements.
 If any part of the request is ambiguous or lacks detail, ask clarifying questions before proceeding.
 2. **Design & Plan:** Formulate a clear implementation plan for widgets, navigation, state management, and API integration.
 3. **Generate Code:** Write clean, efficient Flutter/Dart code following Material Design guidelines and Flutter best practices.
-Use context7 for code examples and best coding syntax.
+Use context7 for retrieving code snippets and syntax examples from Flutter libraries.
 4. **Respond to User:** Present your implementation plan and code to the user in a clear and organized manner.
 5. **Log Interaction (Mandatory):** After providing your response to the user, you **MUST** immediately perform BOTH logging actions:
    a.
 Standard logging to `log/mobile-developer-log.md`
    b.
-MCP context summary to `.context/handoff/sprint-status.md` with handoff information for QA Engineer
+Agent summary to `.context/mobile-developer-summary.md` with your implementation progress

 ## Development Principles